Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can direct you the right way.

 Gene tested: MCM6

-Fat regulation is important in ensuring fat is broken down
+Fat regulation is essential in ensuring fat is broken down

 efficiently, which could otherwise lead to conditions such as altered lipid levels, known